There are a variety of reasons that a cop might pull you over – speeding, reckless driving, or broken brake lights are just a few.

 If they do ask you to step out of the car, they might carry out a pat-down search of you.
-You should comply with this but for more information on pat-down searches, get in touch with a traffic lawyer.
+You should comply with this but for more information on pat-down searches, get in touch with a traffic ticket attorney.

 4. Be Respectful but Non-Committal

 While talking with a police officer make sure you remain respectful.
 It can be a stressful, worrying, or frustrating time but try to keep your cool nevertheless.

 Give short, direct answers such as ‘yes’ or ‘no’ and don’t go into lots of detail.
 The less you talk, the less likely you are to say something that could get you into trouble.
 And this can really help if you have to hire a traffic ticket lawyer further down the line.

 “Do you know why I pulled you over?” is a common question, which you can just reply “no” to.
 If an officer asks if you know how fast you were going then you should say “yes I do” without offering any more information.